0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 seems wise enough to know the majority is war-fatigued, and fear protest or resistance if a draft was ever reinstated.
 I don't expect the middle class to rally behind Trumps wars, and I certainly will never support his wars.

+The worst aspect of the Obama administration is that it quelled the energy of left-oriented grassroots movements.
+People thought "Oh, Obama is like me, hes smart and he's got this covered."
+It kept the Left at ease, and this mindset resulting in eight years of political inaction.

+The one redeeming side-effect of the Trump administration is that it will reveal the true nature of modern neoliberal power politics in the United State.
+Trumps' administration will brazenly take action without the pretenses of conciliatory compromise, or mutual respect for any existing political party or an adversarial press.
+His administration will be the "Big Reveal" of the level of corruption in our body politic.
+Trump will accomplish this by placing the big influencers (who, up to this point, have been outside advisors) in direct positions of power; e.g. Instead of having Exxon Mobile acting as an external industry advisor, Trump will make him the CEO the Secretary of State.
+These acts will tear down the facade of a disinterested political apparatus and reveal the true nature of politics rigged from top down to reward the biggest corporations.
+This will help the Left appeal to the middle by pointing out readily apparent and brazen corrpution.

 During difficult times, there is a blossoming of arts and culture in response to authoritarian oppression.
 While I have no expectations for